Gaming Enquiries - Answers|

 General Gaming Enquiries - Answers|

 How many gaming machines are there in Tasmania and where are they located?|

-here for a list of premises in Tasmania that are licensed to operate gaming machines and/or keno.
+list of premises in Tasmania that are licensed to operate gaming machines and/or keno.
 The list includes number of machines and local government area.

 Are there restrictions on the number of gaming machines in Tasmania?|